Finesse/web-fonts-repository/README.md

 Where `http://web-fonts-repository.local` is the root URL of a web fonts repository.

-The required fonts are set the same way as on Google Fonts.
+The required fonts are specified the same way as on Google Fonts.
 Font families are divided by `|`, families styles are divided by `,`, family name is separated from styles list using `:`.

 You may omit the styles list.
-In this case the regular style (`400`) is be used.
+In this case the regular style (`400`) is used.

 ```html
 <link rel="stylesheet" href="http://web-fonts-repository.local/css?family=Open+Sans" />